 A mammogram may be essential prior to the surgery.
 You may have to purchase a garment or a support bra prior to the surgery.
 You will need for someone to take care of you for the first few days after the surgery.

 Breast reduction is nearly always performed under general anesthesia.
 You'll be asleep through the entire operation.

-I tend to remove just enough breast tissue and create a breast that looks full and tear drop in shape giving it a natural appearance.
+Dr. Panchal tends to remove just enough breast tissue and create a breast that looks full and teardrop in shape, giving it a natural appearance.
 This is achieved by doing a superior pedicle technique which is the latest and newest technique currently used by nationally recognized plastic surgeons around the country.
 The incision is the shape of a popsicle or a small anchor and rarely extends horizontally under the breast crease thereby minimizing your incision and scarring.

 You will be in a surgical compression bra following the surgery for four to six weeks.
 Pain is there for the first couple of days especially if you cough or move around.
-I will give you pain medications to decrease your pain following the procedure.
+Dr. Panchal will prescribe you pain medications to decrease your pain following the procedure.

 You will find that the back pain will reduce almost immediately following the surgery.
-You will feel lighter and enjoy doing sport activities and exercises.
+You will feel lighter and enjoy doing sports activities and exercises.

 You will need time to adjust to the new changes of your body.
 Be patient and keep in mind why you had surgery.
 You will then be pleased with your new results like most women are.
 Learn more about breast reduction by calling Genesis Plastic Surgery & Medical Spa at 405-340-9949 for a consultation with Dr. Panchal.